ejifolabi/Gender_Voice_Classification/README.md

 ### Streamlit Cloud Setup:

-1. ✅ `requirements.txt` for Python packages
+1. ✅ `requirements.txt` for Python packages.
-2. ✅ `packages.txt` to install FFmpeg on the server
+2. ✅ `packages.txt` to install FFmpeg on the server.
-3. ✅ Model stored in `models/gender_model.pkl`
+3. ✅ Model stored in `models/gender_model.pkl`.
-4. ✅ Deployed from GitHub
+4. ✅ Deployed from GitHub.

 App runs fully in-browser — **no installation needed by end-users**.